Kyungsu-Lee/17-1-Compiler/hw1/README.md

   <i>you must install ant and use it.</i>

-  component of ant : init clean build [jar] run
+  component of ant : init/ clean/ build/ [jar]/ run

   * init  : set up
   * clean : clean all build files